 Escaping the world of slavery, Sethe fled to Ohio, a free state.
 The story records Sethe’s world of love changing into violence and death.
 She holds close the memories of her home, the beautiful farm and its harsh reality where hideous things happened.
 The ghost of her baby who died nameless and whose tombstone is engraved with a single word: Beloved, haunts her new home.
 The baby who died in the arms of her own mother returns to claim retribution.

-Brave New World is a science-fiction novel largely set in the futuristic World State.
+If you appreciate science fiction, our list of best fiction books will get you through with this book called the Brave New World.
+It is a science-fiction novel largely set in the futuristic World State.
 The future holds genetically modified citizens and intelligence-based social hierarchy.
 The book anticipates the utopian society that includes scientific advancements in reproductive technology, sleep-learning, psychological manipulations, and classical conditioning.

 Lord of the Flies is a novel that revolves around the disastrous attempts of governing oneself.
 At the dawn of the next world war, a plane crashes on a desert island and the only survivors are a group of schoolboys who wait at the beach to be rescued.
 To enjoy their newfound freedom, they inhabit the land to do anything in their will and wish.
 But as the night approaches, their dreams are haunted by the image of a terrifying beast.
 As their delicate sense of order fades, their behavior starts to transform into murderous and savage actions.

 The Great Gatsby by F. Scott Fitzgerald